espeak-ng/espeak-ng/docs/mbrola.md

 Mbrola phoneme translation files specify translations from eSpeak NG phoneme names to mbrola phoneme names.

+The source phoneme translation files are in `phsource/mbrola` folder and their name is in form `xxN` of referenced Mbrola voice.

+_Note:_

-eSpeakNG phonemes are referenced from voice files in `phsource` folder of particular language e.g.
+* eSpeakNG phonemes are referenced from voice files in `phsource` folder of particular language e.g.
-`ph_english` and/or `phonemes` file.
+`ph_english` and/or general `phonemes` file.

-Mbrola phonemes are usualy listed in `xxN.txt` file of Mbrola voice.
+* Mbrola phonemes are usualy listed in `xxN.txt` file of Mbrola voice.

-The source phoneme translation files are in `phsource/mbrola`.
 Each line in the mbrola phoneme translation file contains:

 	<control> <espeak ph1> <espeak ph2> <percent> <mbrola ph1> [<mbrola ph2>]